meta-introspector/git-submodules-rs-nix/docs/sops/SOP_Using_CRQ_Classifier.md

     **Example:**
     To classify a CRQ located at `docs/crq_standardized/CRQ-054-deterministic-crq-parser.md`:

-    ```bash
+    ```bashash
     ./tools/classify_crq.sh docs/crq_standardized/CRQ-054-deterministic-crq-parser.md
     ```

 3.  **Review the Output:**
-    The script will output the parsed CRQ content and the suggested next step.
+    The script will output the parsed CRQ content and the suggested next step (Develop/Implement, Refactor, Document, or Unknown).

-    **Example Output:**
-    ```
-    Reading CRQ from file: docs/crq_standardized/CRQ-054-deterministic-crq-parser.md

-    -- Parsed CRQ --
-    Problem/Goal: To establish a clear and automated mechanism for identifying and prioritizing the next steps in the project development lifecycle.

-    Proposed Solution: Develop a deterministic CRQ parser capable of analyzing change requests/questions to programmatically determine the subsequent actions required for project progression.

-    Justification/Impact: This parser will enable more efficient and consistent project management by providing a structured approach to decision-making, akin to an "AI shepherd" guiding the project towards optimal outcomes.
-It will reduce ambiguity and streamline the process of identifying critical path items.

-    -- Suggested Next Step --
-    Action: Develop/Implement new features.
-    ```

 ## Troubleshooting